 New York: Harcourt, Brace, 1934.
 First Edition, as stated.
 Hardcover.
-First Edition, so stated, with the publisher's errata slip tipped tipped in between the copyright and dedication pages, denoting the first state.
+First Edition, so stated, with the publisher's errata slip tipped in between the copyright and dedication pages, denoting the first state.
 8vo: ,302pp.
 Publisher's black cloth, spine lettered in gold, top edge stained yellow; second-state pictorial dust jacket (with reviews on back panel), correctly priced $2.50.
-Fine, square and tight (positively unread), pages immaculate; in a Very Good, completely unrestored jacket, marred chiefly by a v-shaped, one-inch loss to head of the spine, affecting the letters 'ntment' and 'rra;' otherwise clean and vibrant.
+Fine, square and tight (apparently unread), pages immaculate.
+Very Good, completely unrestored jacket, marred chiefly by a v-shaped, one-inch loss to head of spine, affecting the letters 'ntment' and 'rra;' otherwise clean and vibrant.
 The author's seminal first novel, easily his most desirable and scarcest work.
 Bruccoli A2.1.a.
 Modern Library 100, 22.
 Time 100.
-Fine / Very Good.
+Hanna 2700.
+Coan, p.
+118. Fine / Very Good.
 Item #BB0572

 "O’Hara did for fictional Gibbsville, Pennsylvania, what Faulkner did for Yoknapatawpha County, Mississippi: surveyed its social life and drew its psychic outlines.
 But he did it in utterly worldly terms, without Faulkner’s taste for mythic inference or the basso profundo of his prose.
 Julian English is a man who squanders what fate gave him.
 He lives on the right side of the tracks, with a country club membership and a wife who loves him.
 His decline and fall, over the course of just 72 hours around Christmas, is a matter of too much spending, too much liquor and a couple of reckless gestures. . . .
 That his calamity is petty and preventable only makes it more powerful."
 Time 100 Note: With few exceptions (always identified), we only stock books in exceptional condition, with dust jackets carefully preserved in archival, removable polypropylene sleeves.
 All orders are packaged with care and posted promptly.
 Satisfaction guaranteed.